pantheon-systems/hackbright/README.md

 Answer these:
 * What percentages of the community live in urban/suburban/rural areas?
 * Does the distribution of country of origin indicate an even sampling across continents?
-* what roles most often were most often also formal managers?
+* What roles were most often also formal managers?
-* is there a relationship between size of company and "at work I feel comfortable expressing identity"
+* Is there a relationship between size of company and "at work I feel comfortable expressing identity"?
 * (see common questions below)
 * BONUS: What's another insight you had from the data?